erewok/pelecanus/README.md

 Often, it's necessary to explore a JSON object without knowing precisely where things are (in the case of Hypermedia, for example).
 By creating a recursive data structure, we can facilitate such tasks as retrieving key-value pairs, iterating through the data structure, and searching for elements in the data structure.

-There are limitations, however: no JSON structure that has keys deeper than Python's recursion limit will work.
-In addition, a JSON object that is a top-level array won't work.

 ## How to Use

 To install for Python3.3+, simply do: